microsoft/ML-For-Beginners/8-Real-World/2-Applications/README.md

 ## [Pre-lecture quiz](link-to-quiz-app)

-In this lesson, you will learn about important trends in the field of Machine Learning that will gain increasing momentum as the field evolves.
+In this lesson, you will learn about some real-world applications in the field of Machine Learning that are of interest for their innovation.
 These topics include:

 - Democratization of ML and AI
 - Work in ensuring ethical management of model creation, maintenance and curation